actuallymentor/battery/.github/ISSUE_TEMPLATE/report-an-issue-or-ask-for-help.md

 **Screenshots (optional)**
 If applicable, add screenshots to help explain your problem.
 On a Mac you can click `control`+`command`+`shift`+`4` to create a screenshot that you can paste into this field with `command`+`4`.

-**Error logs (optional)**
+**Error logs**
-If you know how a terminal works, please paste the content of `tail -n 100 ~/.battery/battery.log` here.
+If you know how a terminal works, please paste the content of `battery logs` here.
 This allows me to see potential errors on your device.

 **Additional context (optional)**
 Add any other context about the problem here.